Shiva-Br/architecture-decision-records/routing.md

 ## Decision

-After careful evaluation, we have decided to use TanStack Router for our web application's routing needs.
+After careful evaluation, we have decided to use React Router for our web application's routing needs.

 | Package                | Downloads | Stars  | Size    | Issues | Publish    | License |
 | ---------------------- | --------- | ------ | ------- | ------ | ---------- | ------- |